-Both Disney resorts have their pros and cons, and one park may be better suited for some than it is for others.
+Both Disney resorts have their pros and cons.
+One park may be better suited for some than it is for others.
 Regardless of which location you choose, it’s certain that you’ll have a magical Disney vacation.

 5 Great Things to Do in Paris with the Kids

-Here are just five ways to keep the kids busy in Paris after arriving on cheap flights with airlines like Jet2.com.
+Here are just five ways to keep the kids busy in Paris after arriving on (hopefully) cheap flights.

 It goes without saying that perhaps the ultimate place to take your kids in Paris, is to Disneyland.